uk61/brainturts/README.md

 and addtional white marks for matching colors.

 User can choose colors, pick a user name and decide if double colors are allowed.
-To store those options, a path to a writable file must be provided at the top of the script.
+To store those options along with match stats, a path to a writable file must be provided at the top of the script.

 #### Good to know, when playing against comp:
 Computer does not use brute force to solve the problem.
-Instead the process is built to match the human logic as much as possible.
+Instead the logic is built to match human process as much as possible.
 Basically comp comes up with random solutions and then step by step compares against the clues provided by white and black marks of previous attempts.

-Game is currently implemented in python3 using Turtle for GUI
+The game is currently implemented in python3 using turtle for GUI.